aziznal/german-docs/markdown/introduction.md

 out there, I delved into Angular and found my first job a year later through a connection in College.

-After 2.5 years of Angular and a bit of React, I chose NextJS (which is what this site is built with, btw) as my starter template for new projects because of \*_chef's kiss_\* perfect it is for the kind of project I do.
+After 2.5 years of Angular and a bit of React, I chose NextJS (which is what this site is built with, btw) as my starter template for new projects because of how \*_chef's kiss_\* perfect it is for the kind of project I do.

 At the start of 2022, I took to learning the German language in search of the start to the next chapter of my life, preferably somewhere where I make more